-- 5.1 Where safe to do so, it is always preferable that issues or disputes concerning these protocols be resolved at a local level before formal measures are taken. - 5.2 The Incident Controller or his/her delegate (such as the Public Information Officer or State Control Centre/agency Media Unit) will nominate and lead any dispute resolution procedures.
+- 5.1 Where safe to do so, it is always preferable that issues or disputes concerning these protocols be raised with the Media Officer or delegate on scene or Incident Control Centre rather than the crew at the incident scene before formal measures are taken (as outlined in paragraph 4.4 and 5.2). - 5.2 The Incident Controller or his/her delegate (such as the Public Information Officer or State Control Centre Media Unit) will lead any dispute resolution procedures.
 These may include discussions with the Chief of Staff around OH&S responsibilities. - 5.3 If media have any issues or queries about the classification or enforcement of specific safety protocols or TMPs in the field, they can contact the Incident Control Centre or agency media unit, if applicable.